why shop manta sleep

 Looking for the best weighted eye mask for sleep?
 Read this for tips on how to pick ‘em right.
 Plus, how wearing one could help you take the best naps ever.

 Let’s face it.
-Without a good night’s rest or a restorative nap, a productive and fulfilling day is nothing but a dream.
+Without a good night’s rest or a refreshing nap, a productive and fulfilling day is nothing but a dream.
 Thus, the world’s obsession with getting better zzzs.
 Not to mention the latest sleep products.

 But first, let’s address the elephant in the room.
 Naturally, you would think twice before sleeping with weight on your face.
 But the answer to this question is… yes, you can use a weighted eye mask for sleep.
 However, duration matters — and so do other factors.

-For one, according to Reviewed, it results in dry eyes because the pressure impedes the eyes’ lubrication process(2).
+According to Reviewed, it results in dry eyes because the pressure impedes the eyes’ lubrication process(2).
 Another is if the weighted eye mask isn’t made for side sleeping.
 It could have the opposite effect and wake you as you switch sides.

 And finally, it is not safe to wear a weighted mask at all if you have glaucoma or pre- or post-eye surgery.
 When in doubt, check with your doctor first.